Sign Up

 Certified medication aides are responsible for giving medications in accordance with the standards discussed in this course.
 They are also responsible for maintaining a safe environment, including reporting problems, correctly storing and preparing medications, verifying the resident's identity, witnessing the resident consuming the medication, and reporting medication errors.

 Report to a nurse in a timely manner if the resident is uncomfortable and may need PRN medication.
 Let the RN know if there is any deviation from routine drug administration.
 Examples are refusing medication or having an unexpected reaction.
 Report anything about the resident that concerns you.
-For example, the resident does not look as good as usual or is acting funny (OAC Rule 4723-27-02, 2014).
+For example, the resident does not look as good as usual or is acting funny (OAC 4723-27-02, 2025).

 Certified medication aides are responsible for correctly preparing and storing all medications.
 All medication must be kept centrally stored in a locked cabinet, locked cart, or locked storage area at all times.
 Controlled medications must be double-locked.
 Only use the medication delivery process that is currently being used by the facility.
 You can give medications that a nurse gives you to administer.
-Over-the-counter medication should be retrieved from and stored in the manufacturer’s originally labeled container.
+Over-the-counter medication should be retrieved from and stored in the manufacturer's originally labeled container.
 Remove the prescribed medications only if they are in the correctly labeled container in which they were dispensed.
-A proper medication label includes the medication name, dose, resident’s name, and expiration date (OAC Rule 4723-27-02, 2014).
+A proper medication label includes the medication name, dose, resident's name, and expiration date (OAC 4723-27-02, 2025).

-“Medication error means a failure to follow the prescriber's instructions when administering a prescription medication (OAC, Rule 4723-27-01 | Definitions., 2017).”
-Medication errors include giving outdated medications, giving the wrong medication, giving the wrong dose, taking the wrong route, administering to the wrong resident, and using the wrong technique or method.
-A medication error also includes failure to give the medication as ordered, incorrect preparation, storage, or administration, or giving a medication that a nurse did not delegate you to give.
-Immediately report and document medication errors (OAC, Rule 4723-27-01, 2017).
+A medication error involves giving the wrong drug or dose, giving a medication the wrong route, giving it to the wrong patient, or using the wrong technique or method.
+A medication error also includes failure to give the medication as ordered, incorrect preparation, storage, or administration, or giving a medication that a nurse did not delegate to you to give (Behmaneshpour et al., 2026).
+Immediately report and document medication errors.

 Distractions cause medication errors!
 Find a quiet place to work without a lot of noise or activity.
 Distractions include talking to others, talking on a cell phone, texting, watching TV, looking at social media, or listening to music.
 Always prepare, give, and document medications for one resident at a time.
-Preparing multiple residents' medication ahead of time causes medication errors.
+Preparing multiple residents' medications ahead of time causes medication errors.

 Responsibilities

 Professional boundaries are guidelines, expectations, and rules.
 They set limits for safe, acceptable, and effective behavior.
 You learn many of these boundaries in your training and will learn other boundaries in your workplace.
 As a healthcare worker, you set boundaries between yourself and others.
 You communicate boundaries by attitude, activity, and communication.
 Communication is verbal, written, and non-verbal.
 Non-verbal communication includes facial expressions, body posture, and hand movements.
-A certified medication aide is expected to establish and maintain professional boundaries with each resident (OAC Rule 4723-27-02, 2014).
+A certified medication aide is expected to establish and maintain professional boundaries with each resident (OAC 4723-27-02, 2025).

 A certified medication aide is responsible for ensuring resident privacy.
 Do not use social media, texting, emailing, or other forms of communication with or about a resident for anything that is not part of your job.
 The residents should be treated with courtesy and respect.
 Do not seek or obtain personal gain or inappropriate personal involvement with a resident.
-Do not make false, misleading, or deceptive statements (OAC Rule 4723-27-02, 2014).
+Do not make false, misleading, or deceptive statements (OAC 4723-27-02, 2025).

 Delegation